 Füchtenhans, S., Li, R., Reuter, M., Strömsten, T.: Getting comfortable with climate scenarios: A study on making the TCFD scenario analysis auditable.

-Reuter, M.: The environmental management system and conceptions of responsible corporate 'Self': An investigation into the social (re-)construction of a 'green' organizational identity.
+Reuter, M.: The managerial turn in environmental regulation and conceptions of responsible corporate 'Self': An organizational identity perspective.

 Reuter, M.: An internal perspective on processes of social and environmental accounting legitimation.

 Reuter, M., Messner, M.: Lobbying on the integrated reporting framework: An analysis of comment letters to the 2011 discussion paper of the IIRC.
 Accounting, Auditing & Accountability Journal, Vol. 28 No. 3, pp. 365-402.
 [Link]